 Many greedy bloggers mislead you by believing that generating passive income from Blogging is easy.
 It’s not really true; the startup period can be intense.
 Stop posting quality content and overlook SEO.
 You will start to see a drop-off.

 Growing a lucrative blog business that makes passive income on autopilot is not an overnight scheme.
-You have to give time for your investment to grow before you can enjoy the rewards.
-However, once you manage to pull it off, the real fun begins.
+You must give time for your investment to grow before enjoying the rewards.
+However, the real fun begins once you pull it off.

 Every successful blogger started from scratch (zero readerships), but they built a steady, profitable blog business with consistency in writing and an entrepreneurship mindset.
-It is also crucial to add SEO to your blogging efforts, as it will be the backbone of your growth.
+Adding SEO to your blogging efforts is crucial, as it will be the backbone of your growth.

 Nothing comes to your table unless you go get it, so dive in, start your blog, be consistent with publishing, get noticed by Google and your audience, increase traffic, and you’re off to join the gang of wealthy bloggers.